WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/Design.md

 1. The built in budget template will produce a general expense template table with recommended expense allocation based on the user's monthly or yearly income.

 2. The default expense fields will contain the following:
+    - primary key
     - expense category
     - expense description
     - expense amount
     - expense date
     - expense payment method

-3. The default category table will contain the following fields in SQLite:
+3. The default category table will contain the following records in SQLite:

     - rent
     - groceries
     - entertainment